Picovoice/eagle/demo/python/README.md

 This file demo can be run in two modes: with and without a speaker profile.

-If enrollment_audio_paths are pass to the demo, it does an enrollment step to create a speaker profile.
+If `enrollment_audio_paths` are pass to the demo, it does an enrollment step to create a speaker profile.
 Then, it does a recognition step to identify the speaker.
-If no enrollment_audio_paths are passed to the demo, it does a recognition step to identify the speaker.
+If no `enrollment_audio_paths` are passed to the demo, it bypasses the enrollment step and goes directly to the recognition step to identify the speaker.
 The demo prints the result of the recognition step to the console.

 ```console
 eagle_demo_file.py --access_key ${ACCESS_KEY} --test_audio_paths ${TEST_AUDIO_PATHS} --enroll_audio_paths ${ENROLL_AUDIO_PATHS}